Prior to Applying

 - Attend the Study Abroad Fair in the fall.

 - Be familiar with the requirements for studying abroad.

 - Attend a Study Abroad 101 Information Session.
 Sessions are presented monthly.
 Dates and times are available on the Study Abroad homepage.

 - Declare a major and have a faculty advisor in your major(s).
 This is required in order to plan how study abroad synchronizes with your academic goals.

-- Develop a four-year academic plan with your faculty advisor.
+- Develop an academic plan with your faculty advisor.
 This will help you decide when it would be best to study abroad and still fulfill all your academic requirements.
 Consider requirements for the Accelerated BA/Master's Degree Program.